Tuesday, January 31, 2023

 • Two types of SAGA patterns

-• Choreography SAGA
+· Choreography SAGA

-• Orchestration SAGA
+· Orchestration SAGA

-GraphQL:
+· GraphQL:

 GraphQL provides a complete and understandable description of data in our API and gives client the power of to ask for exactly what they need and nothing more.

-GraphQL provides access many resources in a single request, reducing the number of multiple network calls and bandwidth requirements.
+GraphQL provides access many resources in a single request, reducing the number of multiple network calls & bandwidth requirements.
 It enables to developers ask for exactly what is needed and get back predictable results.

 GraphQL Core Concepts

-· Resolver is a function that attaches to the fields in a schema.
+o Resolver is a function that attaches to the fields in a schema.
 During the execution, the resolver is called to produce the value.

-· Mutation is a GraphQL operation that allows you to insert new data or modify the existing data on the server side.
+o Mutation is a GraphQL operation that allows you to insert new data or modify the existing data on the server side.

 Advantages:

-o Backend APIs must consider network performance instead of easily readable JSON payloads.
-When it comes to backend APIs, inter service communication can result in a lot of network traffic.
+o In the case of backend APIs, inter-service communication can result in a lot of network traffic.
 For that reason, serialization speed and payload size become more important.
-Backend APIs, support these protocols and binary serialization.

 For example: